 The Foundation has a noncontributory simplified employee pension plan covering all qualified personnel.
 Contributions to the plan are determined by the Foundation but are limited to 15% of the total compensation of the participants for the year.
-The Foundation's contributions to the plan approximated \$65,000 and \$78,000 for 2021 and 2020, respectively.
+The Foundation's contributions to the plan approximated \$65,000 for 2022 and 2021.